Top-ranked Ohio State pulls away in 2nd half for 42-9 victory over Rutgers with Michigan up next

-The Buckeyes (11-0, 8-0 Big Ten) started off slow with wide receivers Jeremiah Smith and Carnell Tate sidelined because of injuries.
+It was a slow start though with wide receivers Jeremiah Smith and Carnell Tate sidelined because of injuries.

 Smith is one of the nation’s top receivers with 69 receptions for 902 yards and 10 touchdowns.
 The sophomore did not play the second half of last week’s win over UCLA and appeared to favor his right leg.

+Day said after the game that both players are day to day going into Michigan week.

+“Not having both Carnell and Jeremiah allowed us to focus on the job even more.
+Our guys have been pretty consistent that way, but next week we have to be at our best,” Day said.

-Ohio State led 14-3 at halftime but then scored on four consecutive second-half drives to get some breathing room and turn its focus to next week's matchup at rival Michigan.
+Ohio State led 14-3 at halftime but then scored on four consecutive second-half drives to get some breathing room.

 Sayin — who completed 13 of 19 for 157 yards — capped an 11-play, 98-yard drive with a 7-yard TD pass to Brandon Inniss in the back corner of the end zone late in the second quarter to make it 14-3.
 It was a perfect pass by Sayin, as Inniss hauled it in near the back pylon while being covered by Rutgers cornerback Jacobie Henderson.